-While Viner included "internal kinetic energy" and "muscle energy" in his list of sources of energy as a way of addressing hazards associated with manual tasks or biomechanical hazards, many OHS professionals and educators may perceive this as 'forcing' the energy-based categorisation to fit all circumstances.
-It is more useful perhaps to apply the energy classification in circumstances where it is appropriate while noting the limitations.
+While Viner included "muscle energy" in his list of sources of energy as a way of addressing hazards associated with manual tasks or biomechanical hazards, muscle energy' is only one factor in the complex causation of musculoskeletal disorders.
+Many OHS professionals and educators may perceive this as 'forcing' the energy-based categorisation to fit all circumstances.
+Also, the energy-based classification of hazards does not account for psychosocial hazards or factors impacting worker wellbeing.
+It is more useful, perhaps, to apply the energy classification in circumstances where it is appropriate while noting the limitations.